 - Click on "Self-Reported Event"

-- Fill out the form (required for all community service)
+- Fill out the form (required to follow the format for all community service)

-- The "Organization" name will be NVC SERVES
+- The "Organization" name will be the name of event or name of agency

-- The "Contact Information" will be the contact information for the organization you served with
+- The "Contact" information will be from the organization you served with

 - your name